-For students who are decided on a career within engineering, undertaking the Subsidiary Diploma means they arrive at University already understanding the fundamentals, which should ultimately give them an advantage over their peers.
+For students who have decided upon a career within engineering, undertaking the Extended Certificate in Engineering means they arrive at University already understanding the fundamentals, which should ultimately give them an advantage over their peers.

-Students may also progress to a Higher National Diploma or Certificate (HND, HNC) in a range of disciplines relating to engineering such as: Mechanical Engineering, Electrical/Electronic Engineering, Communications/Software Engineering, Engineering Management, Biomedical Engineering, Technology and Design, Sports Technology
+Students may also progress to a Higher National Diploma or Certificate (HND, HNC) in a range of disciplines relating to engineering such as: Mechanical Engineering, Electrical/Electronic Engineering, Communications/Software Engineering, Engineering Management, Biomedical Engineering, Technology and Design, Sports Technology.

-If you want to get employment straight away local employers recruit apprentices with BTEC National qualifications to train them for jobs such as: Manufacturing technicians, Electronics service technicians, Maintenance technicians
+If you seek employment post sixth form, local employers recruit apprentices with BTEC Extended Certificate qualifications to train for jobs such as: Manufacturing technician, Electronics service technician and Maintenance technician.

-Head of Department: Mr. T. Heaney https://qualifications.pearson.com/en/qualifications/betec-nationals/engineering-2010.html
+Head of Department: Mr. T. Heaney

+https://qualifications.pearson.com/content/dam/pdf/BTEC-Nationals/Engineering/2016/specification-and-sample-assessments/BTEC-NAT-ENG-Cert-SPEC.pd